pdxkar/CayuseCandidateCodeChallenge/README.md

 Give an example
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

-* [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
 * [Maven](https://maven.apache.org/) - Dependency Management
-* [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Katherine Ennis**

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* This coding exercise was developed by Cayuse for its candidates to demonstate competency with APIs, JSON, unit testing, and general problem solving.
+* This coding exercise was developed by Cayuse, LLC in order to provide candidates the opportunity to demonstate competency with APIs, JSON, unit testing, and general problem solving.